Power Book IV: Force: Season 2 (2023)

+Season 3 (2025)

 Production

-In August 2020, it was announced that the series had been given a greenlight with a 10-episode series order to focus on Joseph Sikora’s character of Tommy Egan.
-At that time Robert Munic was announced to serve as showrunner on the series and executive produce with Courtney A. Kemp and Curtis “50 Cent” Jackson.
+In August 2020, it was announced that the series had been given a greenlight with a 10-episode series order focusing on Joseph Sikora's character of Tommy Egan.
+At that time, Robert Munic would serve as showrunner and executive producer alongside Courtney A. Kemp and Curtis "50 Cent" Jackson.
 In February 2021, eight additional cast members were added as series regulars: Lili Simmons, Gabrielle Ryan, Isaac Keys, Shane Harper, Kris D. Lofton, Anthony Fleming III, Lucien Cambric and Tommy Flanagan.
 In May 2021, it was announced that Jeremih would be joining the cast in a recurring role.
-In July 2021, it was announced that Robert Munic was leaving as showrunner, citing creative differences.
-Courtney A. Kemp, who oversees all the Power series, would be taking over.
-On March 9, 2022, Starz renewed the series for a second season with Gary Lennon taking over as the new showrunner, Munic having exited.
+In July 2021, it was announced that creator Robert Munic would leave as showrunner, citing creative differences; Courtney A. Kemp, who oversees all Power series, would replace him.
+On March 9, 2022, Starz renewed the series for a second season with Gary Lennon joining as showrunner.
+On December 15, 2023, Starz renewed the series for a third season.
+On June 13, 2024, it was announced that the third season will be the final season.